-According to the Voyado Index, men are more likely to make fewer, larger purchases, so don’t inundate them with mass emails.
+According to the Voyado Index, men are more likely to make fewer, larger purchases.
+So, when optimizing Christmas sales, don’t inundate them with mass emails.
 Take advantage of when they do come to the store and try to sell add-ons or matching items.
 Women tend to buy often for smaller amounts, perhaps you might want to try an advent calendar with a new offer each day or week to keep their engagement levels high?

 The time leading up to Christmas is not the time to send general emails.
 With the help of Voyado, you can target your customers with exactly what they’re looking for.
 Did they just buy a new house?
 How old are their children?
 What’s their purchasing power?
 Are they likely to buy many less expensive gifts or one big one?
 Create segments for each and include product recommendations that suit them best.

 All the sales and discounts might encourage customers to also splurge a little bit on themselves.
 Take advantage of this in your marketing with some tempting “treat yourself” offers.

 Get the guide: Optimize your marketing to reach each generation

 When do customers need to order their items for them to arrive before Christmas?
 Do you offer expedited shipping?
 Perhaps send an email a few days before Christmas to promote this and grab the last-minute shopper’s attention that would have normally gone into a physical store.
 Use countdowns for special offers or deadlines for ordering to receive items in time for Christmas.